artefox1/vanilla-raytracing/README.md

 # Vanilla Shader Raytracing in Minecraft 1.21
 Credit to [Godlander](https://github.com/Godlander/raytracing) and d for the concept of passing core values into post shaders.
-Scroll down below for the extended credits and screenshots.
+Scroll down below for screenshots.

 https://github.com/user-attachments/assets/1d20e644-4acb-49f8-a567-e5870a53e1b4